paulkarpenko/us-code-ui/uscode/title-20-education/chapter-049-asbestos-school-hazard-detection-and-control.md

 (2) The Secretary shall provide the Task Force with a copy of any application submitted to the Secretary under paragraph (1).

-(3) No loans may be made by the Secretary under this section for projects described in subsection (a)(2) of this section which commenced before the availability of loans under the Loan Program unless the local educational agency submits to the Secretary an application which—
+(3) No loans may be made by the Secretary under this section for projects described in subsection (a)(2) which commenced before the availability of loans under the Loan Program unless the local educational agency submits to the Secretary an application which—

   (A) meets the requirements of paragraph (1); and

   (B) contains assurances that any work already completed by the applicant has been carried out in substantial conformity with [section 3606(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section3606/b&num=0&edition=prelim).
-  No loan may be awarded under this section for any project described in subsection (a)(2) of this section which was completed before January 1, 1976.
+  No loan may be awarded under this section for any project described in subsection (a)(2) which was completed before January 1, 1976.

 **(d) Reporting requirements for Secretary** During each of the three calendar years after 1980, the Secretary shall submit before February 1 of such year a report to the appropriate committees of the House of Representatives and the Senate, which shall—